-A datafeed is an organized, machine-readable list of the products in your online store.
+A datafeed is an organized list of the products in your online store.
 There are several acceptable formats for this data, including comma-separated values (csv), tab-delimited, XML, and pipe-delimited.
 A datafeed typically includes product information such as name, sku, category, buy link, image, etc. A number of these fields are required in every AvantLink datafeed, as detailed below.

 Why do I need one?

 Datafeeds drive many of the tools that AvantLink provides to Affiliates.
 Maintaining a high-quality datafeed is a great way to ensure that your product information is being accurately delivered to our publishers, which allows them to create targeted, higher-converting ads.
 Put simply, affiliates need access to accurate, up-to-date product information in order to effectively advertise your products to their audiences.
 Datafeeds provide that information.

 AvantLink accepts datafeeds according to Google’s Product Feed Specifications.
 It should be noted where the Google Shopping feed specs don't require category information for all products, AvantLink DOES in the form of 'product_type' or 'google_product_category'.

 - Product Name

 However, the above fields are only the bare minimum.
 The more information you can provide to affiliates the more creative and effective they can be with their ads.
 Optional datafeed fields include (but are not limited to):